GoogleCloudPlatform/click-to-deploy/k8s/elastic-gke-logging/README.md

 ## Restore

-For the needs of this instruction, we will assume that you have a "clean" installation of Elasticsearch cluster and you want to restore all data from a snapshot.
+These steps assume that you have a clean installation of Elasticsearch on your cluster, and you want to restore all data from a snapshot.

-### Patch Elasticsearch StatefulSet to mount a backup disk
+### Patch the Elasticsearch StatefulSet to mount a backup disk

-Let's assume that environment variable of `ES_BACKUP_CLAIM` contains the name of a Persistent Volume Claim that was previously used as a snapshot repository in Elasticsearch cluster in the version compatible with the new cluster.
+These steps assume that the `ES_BACKUP_CLAIM` environment variable contains the name of a Persistent Volume Claim that was used as a snapshot repository in Elasticsearch cluster, and that the version of the Claim is compatible with the new cluster.

-Run the following command to run a rolling update for mounting the disk to all Elasticsearch Pods of your installation:
+Run the following command to run a rolling update that mounts the disk to all the Elasticsearch Pods in your installation:

 ```shell
 scripts/patch-sts-for-backup.sh \